-In order to meet these ends and maintain a balance in the classroom, the college offers remedial classes for the students who are slow in their academic progress.
+In order to meet these ends and maintain a balance in the classroom and other useful activities.
 Fast track scheme provides opportunity for the students who perform well in the end semester examinations.
 The students who have CGPA more than 7.5 shall take up their final semester courses in advance and shall work in an industry to do project or internship during the entire eighth semester.

 In general, undergraduate and post graduate students are not much inspired to take up research as their career.
 Bharat Ratna Prof. C N R Rao observes that “Neither the quality nor quantity of publications coming out of India is adequate”.
 So it is the responsibility of every higher education institution in India to motivate its students to take up research as their career.
 In this context PSNCET has committed itself to promote research in its campus.
 The college is located in a rural area and most of the young aspiring students are first generation learners, it has become very essential for the institution to play a key role in motivating and encouraging the students to go for research.
 Bearing this in mind, the college has introduced various research schemes for the benefit of economically backward and meritorious students.
 Institution Research Stipendiary (IRS) scheme is one such thing which provides financial support for the research scholars to pursue their Ph.D. programme in the research centres of the college.